SentometricsResearch/sentometrics/docs/README.md

 This data structure of texts needs to be plugged into the `sento_corpus()` function, to achieve a more formal corpus data structure.
 We rely on the **`quanteda`** package which has a fast and well supported corpus mechanism, on which the **`sentometrics`** corpus constructor is based.

 The computation of the textual sentiment per document is based on the **bag-of-words** model.
 This approach looks for words in a text that are included in a predefined word list, called a lexicon, and then assigns a score to these words as also given by the lexicon.
 We also account for valence shifters, such as negators or amplifiers, one word away from a polarized word.
 Applying valence word lists in combination with lexicons gives already an accurate picture of the sentiment embedded texts, especially when aggregated.
 The **`sentometrics`** package includes four well-known default lexicons and a negators valence word list, available in English, French and Dutch, the latter two often as a result of a translation from English.
 Textual sentiment analysis gets increasingly complex if one wants to account for ambiguous word sequences, let alone entire sentences or paragraphs.
-We currently refrain from this complexity due to its cost in efficiency with respect to the large dimensionality of the task we face, being computing sentiment and aggregating scores in one go for a lot of texts. _Future versions of the package will integrate more complex sentiment analysis computation algorithms._
+We currently refrain from this complexity due to its cost in efficiency with respect to the large dimensionality of the task we face, being computing sentiment and aggregating scores in one go for a lot of texts. _A future version of the package will integrate more complex sentiment analysis computation algorithms._

 Word lists should be passed on to the `setup_lexicons()` function to specify which lexicons and valence shifters to use in the sentiment computation.
 The overall structure and validation procedure of the word lists is inspired by the **`sentimentr`** package.